bananahell/GeometryCoder/readme.md

 # Point Cloud Geometry Coder
 The following Matlab code implements a lossy intra frame encoder for Point Cloud Geometry based on Dyadic Decomposition.

-It was used to get the results presented on the paper `LOSSY POINT CLOUD GEOMETRY COMPRESSION VIA DYADIC DECOMPOSITION`, whose authors are Davi R. Freitas, Eduardo Peixoto, Ricardo L. de Queiroz and Edil Medeiros, accepted for presentation on the [IEEE ICIP 2020](http://2020.ieeeicip.org) conference.
+Detailed discussion and performance results are presented on the paper.
+If you find this code useful in your own research, please consider citing:

+@inproceedings{peixoto2020,
+    Author = {Davi R. Freitas and Eduardo Peixoto and Ricardo L. de Queiroz and Edil Medeiros}, Title = {Lossy Point Cloud Geometry Compression Via Dyadic Decomposition (Preprint)}, Booktitle  = {IEEE International Conference on Image Processing (ICIP 2020)}, Year = {2020}
+}

 # Usage
 The script `Code/startup` should configure yout Matlab path to this project.